v5ma/selfawarenetworks/README.md

 Some of the notes I'm sharing are outdated older ideas. a0608z for example is from November 14th 2014 and I included it because it's interesting.

-# Yes I am noticing a lot of redundant statements in this readme.
+# Yes I am noticing a lot of redundant statements in this .
 I will be cleaning this up soon, sorry about that.

-Sorry about the grammatically incorrect run on sentences, everything, including this readme file will be updated & improved continually.
+Sorry about the grammatically incorrect run on sentences, everything, including this  file will be updated & improved continually.

 I hope that the most intelligent people in the world read & enjoy my notes on human phenomenological consciousness, memory, gravity, cells & sentient machines, but I am going to tell you upfront that it's not all correct, some of the notes will not be included in the eventual book, but it's enough to get the main ideas across about the brain, the mind, and reality.